What is a periodontist?

 Plaque is a sticky, transparent substance which clings to the teeth.
 Once removed, it reforms again in 24 hours.
 An enormous number of microorganisms live in plaque.
 Most of the bacteria that comprise plaque live in protected areas which are inaccessible to conventional toothbushing so they pose a constant threat to the teeth and gum tissue.
 As the bacterial elements organize to form plaque they produce toxic acids which are destroy the fibers that hold the teeth and the supporting bone.

+I am very anxious about my mouth and teeth, what can you suggest?
 Dr. Kaufman is licensed by the State of California to perform IV conscious sedation.
 Conscious sedation allows us to complete treatment while the patient is comfortably sedated.
 You have no concept of time while under sedation, so long appointments seem to fly by.
 You also have little or no recollection of the appointment once the sedation wears off.
 This is a great option for anxious patients.

 What are the symptoms of periodontal disease?